blinkupsdk/docs/Manual-SDK.md

 #### User Search

-Find other bLinkup users (scoped by API key) by searching.
+Find other BlinkUp users (scoped by API key) by searching.
 The passed string will look for any matches in username or name.

 Swift: